Hot topics involving change and extensive conflict:

 to be expected.
 If it doesn't happen, then we are not doing our job properly.

-Background about religious and ethical conflicts:
+An introduction to religious and ethical conflicts:

 For centuries, there have been active major conflicts of a religious, theological and/or ethican nature in North America and in the rest of the world.
 We refer to these as "very hot topics" -- debates that have generated enormous conflict and division within cultures, and continue to do so today.
 These have occurred:

 - Within various faith groups, where they often lead to denominational schisms.
 That is why there are about 20 to 20 thousand Christian denominations, sects, and faith groups in the world rather than one.

 - Within a single religion, among various faith groups, often between theologically conservative and progressive denominations within the same religion.

 - Between various faith groups and secularists, and

 - Between various faith groups and other groups in society.
 In the U.S., during the 21st century, much of the religious conflict ahs been between religious conservatives and sexual minorities like the Lesbian, Gay, Bisexual, Transgender and Transsexual community (LGBT).